b45ch1/algopy/documentation/sphinx/index.rst

         * Hessian vector product
         * vector Hessian vector product
         * higher-order tensors

     * Taylor series evaluation
         * for modeling higher-order processes
-        * can in principle be used to compute Taylor series expansions useful for ODE/DAE integration.
+        * could be used to compute Taylor series expansions for ODE/DAE integration.
-          Note that for efficient evaluation one would require to successively increase the degree of the Taylor polynomial arithmetic.
-This is not directly supported and thus AlgoPy requires :math:`d^3` instead of :math:`d^2` operations.

 Getting Started:
 ----------------
 For the impatient, we show a minimalistic example how AlgoPy can be used to compute